albeelau/Azure-Data-Engineer-Project/README.md

 # Azure-Data-Engineer-Project

 In this project, I will explore the dynamic world of retail analytics with Bike Store Customer Analysis and Sales Trends project.
-Leveraging a Kaggle competition dataset, this project delves into the diverse and intricate landscape of customer behavior and sales trends within a bike store by using Azure data factory and databricks.
+Leveraging a Kaggle competition dataset, this project delves into the diverse and intricate landscape of customer behavior and sales trends within a bike store by using Azure Data Factory and Databricks.

 # 1.Why Explore This Project?